Safehub taps building-mounted motion sensors and AI to detect earthquakes

-Safehub, a startup developing a platform that enables businesses to monitor their buildings for signs of earthquakes, today closed a $5 million seed round.
+Safehub, whose platform enables businesses to monitor their buildings for signs of earthquakes, today closed a $5 million seed round.
 The company says it will use the capital to accelerate deployment to Fortune 500 customers as it expands its engineering team.

 A recent FEMA study pegged U.S. losses from earthquakes at $4.4 billion per year.
-(Each year, there are on average about 15 earthquakes with a magnitude of 7 or greater, which are strong enough to cause damage in the billions and significant loss of life.)
-In spite of the risk, more than 60% of U.S. small businesses don’t have a formal emergency-response plan and fail to back up their sensitive data off-site.
+(Each year, there are on average about 15 earthquakes with a magnitude of 7 or greater, strong enough to cause damage in the billions and significant loss of life.)
+In spite of the risk, more than 60% of U.S. small businesses don’t have a formal emergency-response plan and fail to back up their sensitive data offsite.

 Safehub aims to close the gap with a real-time, building-specific earthquake damage data-gathering solution.
 The company employs a combination of sensors, cloud-based analytics, and third-party data to provide building-specific earthquake damage information.